arajis06/Bamazon/README.md

 # Bamazon
 ### Created by Alexis Rajis

+### Packages:
+- Node.js
+- Inquire NPM
+- MYSQL NPM
+- Cli Table NPM
+- Chalk NPM

 #Getting Started

-Prints the products in the store.
+- Prints the products in the store.

-Prompts customer which product they would like to purchase by ID number.
+- Prompts customer which product they would like to purchase by ID number.

-Asks for the quantity.
+- Asks for the quantity.

 If there is a sufficient amount of the product in stock, it will return the total for that purchase.
 However, if there is not enough of the product in stock, it will tell the user that there isn't enough of the product.